kaziida24/fractal/README.md

 $ ./fractal2d image.jpg
 ```

 ### Converting an ASCII file to a more PCL friendly PCD file
 Call the *ascii2pcd* executable along with the filename of the dataset.
+If you have an ASCII point cloud file, this is the preceding step before the *fractal3d* executable is called.

 Example: This command takes an ASCII file called *dataset.txt* and creates a PCD file called *dataset.pcd*.
 ```bash